vuejs/vue-cli/docs/guide/troubleshooting.md

 # Troubleshooting

+This document covers some common Vue CLI issues and how to resolve them.
+You should always follow these steps before opening a new issue.

 ## Running installation with `sudo` or as `root`

 If you install `@vue/cli-service` as `root` user or with `sudo`, there might be issues when running package `postinstall` scripts.